There’s More Than Meets the Eye with the Plantain Herb

 - Leaves: up to 7 inches long and either oval or lancet shaped

-Plantain leaves have stems that contain string-like veins and these veins are seen on the leaf.
-Think of pulling the veins on a celery stalk when you were a kid.
+Plantain leaves have stems that contain string-like veins and these veins can be seen right on the leaf.
+The plantain leaf veins resemble that of celery stalk veins when you peeled them as a kid.

-There are five to seven prominent parallel veins from the base.
-Leaves are generally broadly lance-shaped to egg-shaped, are hairless or sparsely short haired.
+There are five to seven prominent parallel veins from the base of the plantain leaf.
+Leaves are generally broadly lance-shaped to egg-shaped.
+The plantain leaf is also hairless or sparsely short haired.

-I’ve found that plantain is useful for bee stings, spider bites and other skin abrasions.
-It is known far and wide for its healing properties.
-All you need to do is pick a leaf, crush or chew it, and apply to the affected area.
-You may want to wrap it with cloth to keep it in place.
-Fresh or dried leaves can be used interchangeably.
+All you need to do is pick a plantain leaf, crush it, and apply the paste to the affected area.
+You may want to wrap it with a cloth or gauze to keep it in place.
+Fresh or dried leaves can be used interchangeably as well.

-Many herbs can be used in infusion form help to cleanse the face.
-They also have healing and soothing powers.
-Make plantain herbal cleansing water by bruising several fresh, washed plantain leaves and placing them into a glass jar.
-Add boiling distilled water and steep for half an hour or longer.
-Strain and use this remedy on bites, stings, swelling and bruises.
-It will keep it in the refrigerator for up to 2 weeks and makes a wonderful morning face brightener.
+Many herbs are infused in skin cleansers to help purify your face.
+Plantain herb can be used in a similar fashion.
+You can make a plantain herbal cleansing water by bruising several fresh, washed plantain leaves and placing them into a glass jar.
+Add boiling distilled water and steep the leaves for half an hour or longer.
+Strain and use the solution when you wake up as a wonderful morning face brightener.
+You can even use this solution to remedy swelling and bruises on your skin.
+To store it, simply keep it in the refrigerator for up to 2 weeks.

-Plantain leaves can be used fresh whenever they are needed and available.
-Harvest plantain leaves just before the flower stalks mature and dry them in shade on screens.
+Plantain leaves can be used fresh whenever they are needed and are available.
+If you would prefer, you can also harvest plantain leaves so that you always have them on hand.
+To harvest plantain, you will want to pick the leaves just before the flower stalks mature.
+Once the leaves are collected, dry them in the shade on screens.
 You can also dehydrate them at 95°F until they are dry and crumbly.
 Discard any that turn black.

-Store the dried crushed leaves in a glass jar with a tight fitting lid.
+Store the dried crushed leaves in a glass jar with a tight-fitting lid.
 This will keep at least a year.
 For the longest storage time avoid direct sunlight.
+If you store your dried plantain in a cellar or pantry, your harvest should keep well.

-For more information: see the post Plantain – Herbs We Love For Summer from Herbal Academy of New England
+For more information about the plantain herb check out the post about plantain in – Herbs We Love For Summer from Herbal Academy of New England.